pschaus/book_lepl1402/source/part3.rst

 Triple Sum
 """""""""""""""""

-We consider a algorithm that checks if there exists at leat one combination of three elements in an array that sum up to zero.
+We consider a algorithm that checks if there exists at least one combination of three elements in an array that sum up to zero.
 Here an implementation in Java:

 .. _triple_sum:

 ..  code-block:: java
     :caption: Triple Sum algorithm
-    :name: Trimple Sum Algortithm
+    :name: Triple Sum Algorithm

     /**
      * This method checks if there are any three numbers in the array that sum up to zero.